walt-id/.github/profile/README.md

 * <a href="https://walt.id/blog" target="_blank">Blog</a> - Updates and announcements about our products and company.
 * <a href="https://walt.id/white-papers" target="_blank">Whitepapers</a> - Long reads about web3 identity, NFTs and wallets.
 * <a href="https://walt.id/case-studies" target="_blank">Case Studies</a> - What others build with our infrastructure and dev tools.

-## Security

-Did you run into a bug or found a security vulnerability?
-[Open a bug report](https://github.com/walt-id/.github/discussions/5)

-## Roadmap

-You want to see what we are planning for the future?
-[Checkout our product roadmap](https://github.com/orgs/walt-id/projects/10/views/4)

 ## What is next?